-Attach one end of the SATA signal cable to the rear of the SATA hard drive and the other end to available SATA port on the motherboard.
-Then connect the power connector from your power supply to the hard drive.
+Connect the SATA signal cables to SATA hard drives and the SATA ports on the motherboard.
+Then connect the power connectors from your power supply to the hard drives.
+Or install your M.2 SSD in the M.2 connector on the motherboard.